You are currently viewing The Best Neutral Wall Paint Colors That Go With Wood Trim Molding

 And now…let’s take a look at which neutral paint colors can make that wood trim work for you!

-Red Wood Tones
+Neutral Paint Colors for Red Wood Tones

 The warmth of cherry, mahogany, and other red-stained woods can add a lot of beauty and depth to a space.
 This red is more apparent in certain light.
-At times, it can make the wood can appear a tiny bit pink or even a muted purple.
+At times, it can make the wood appear a tiny bit pink or even a muted purple.

-Neutral Wall Paint Colors to Update Red Wood Tones
+Neutral Paint Colors for Orange Wood Tones

 Woods with orange tones may fall a bit more to either the yellow or red side of the color wheel.
 Either way, their predominant hue is still in the orange family.

-Neutral Wall Paint Colors to Update Orange Wood Tones
+Neutral Paint Colors for Yellow Wood Tones

 Yellow-toned woods are pretty obviously yellow.
 Sometimes they can lean a bit into orange.
 In the right light, they may pick up flashes of green or pink.
 It’s popular in homes built in the 1990s when “honey oak” was all the rage.

-Neutral Wall Paint Colors to Update Yellow Wood Tones
+FAQ: Neutral Paint Colors and Wood Trim

 Need a Little Color Help Choosing the Best Neutral Paint for Your Wood Trim?